ocrmypdf/OCRmyPDF/docs/cookbook.rst

 .. code-block:: bash

-    ocrmypdf --optimize 3 in.pdf out.pdf  # Make it as small as possible
+    ocrmypdf --optimize 3 in.pdf out.pdf  # Make it small

+Some users may consider enabling lossy JBIG2.
+See: :ref:`jbig2-lossy`.